cvalenzuela/Mappa/README.md

 }
 ```

-Once `append()` is used, a complete access to the base map and its original properties and methods can be found in `myMap.map`.
+Once `append()` is used, a complete access to the base map library and its original properties and methods can be found in `map`.
 This allows to call any of the maps original properties or methods.

 For example, calling [flyTo](http://leafletjs.com/reference-1.0.0.html#flyToBounds) in a Leaflet Map: